conorobrien/CIS520-Final-Project/README.md

 CIS520-Final-Project
 ====================
+Submitted again, with subtracting mean before doing cvgnlmnet fitting, and added the mean after.
+Interestingly this did slightly worse than the original.

 Running svd on the uncentered data, the 3rd pc shows a separated group, which is ads from the same companies, so basically same ads but with different number for bedrooms, etc.